dmoreira317/lead_manager_django_react/README.md

 ## Lead Manager using Django and React
-A Lead manager, created with separated back-end (Django) and front-end (React.JS), using REST APIs and django REST framework to make a cohesive project.
+A Lead manager, created with separated back-end (Django) and front-end (React.JS), using REST APIs and Django REST framework to make a cohesive project.

 #### Features
 - REST APIs, creating and handling of JSONs.